György Buzsáki: Memberships and honors

 Also in 2011 he was awarded a Senior Fellowship of the Zukunftskolleg at the University of Konstanz.

 Books and scientific papers

-He is the author of Rhythms of the Brain (Oxford University Press, 2006), a book detailing the current neuroscientific understanding of brain rhythms, and of more than 300 peer reviewed papers.
+He is the author of Rhythms of the Brain (Oxford University Press, 2006), a book detailing the current neuroscientific understanding of brain rhythms, and of more than 300 peer-reviewed papers.
 He is among the top 1% most-cited neuroscientists ("highly cited") by Thomson Reuters.

-He has released a book titled The Brain from Inside Out in 2019, which proposes a new framework of thinking of the brain as an explorer constantly controlling the body to test hypotheses and not as an information absorbing coding device.
+In 2019 he published The Brain from Inside Out, a book which proposes a new framework of thinking of the brain as an explorer constantly controlling the body to test hypotheses and not as an information-absorbing coding device.